pulumi/registry/themes/default/content/registry/packages/aws-static-website/_index.md

 - index.html - the default document for the site.
 Defaults to index.html
 - error404 - the default 404 error page
 - certificateARN - the ARN of the ACM certificate to use for serving HTTPS.
 If one is not provided, a certificate will be created during the provisioning process
-- cacheTTL - TTL inseconds for cached objects
+- cacheTTL - TTL in seconds for cached objects.
+Defaults to `600` (i.e. 10 minutes) if not specified
 - withLogs - provision a bucket to house access logs
 - priceClass - the price class to use for the CDN.
-Defaults to `100` if not specified.
+Defaults to `100` if not specified

 ## Outputs